ClipFlip : Multi-view Clipart Design: Visual Scaffold Synthesis

-One possilbe solution is to re-train their model with a huge clipart dataset; however, collecting larget numbers of clipart with multiple viewpoints available is expensive and time consuming.
-As the result, we choose to use the pretrained model provided by \cite{lun20173d} as our inference model.
-Because of this, the quality of predicted shapes are usually worse and more noisy compared the predicted results using the sketches from 3D shape that capture the real world shape style.
+One possible solution is to re-train their model with a huge clipart dataset; however, collecting large numbers of clipart with multiple viewpoints is expensive and time-consuming.
+As a result, we choose to use the pre-trained model provided by \cite{lun20173d} as our inference model.
+Thus, the quality of predicted shapes is usually worse and noisier than the predicted results using the 3D shape sketches that capture the real-world shape style.
 To further filter out noisy predicted shape data, we use the input clipart to create an auxiliary foreground mask (\figname~\ref{fig:mask_result}(c)) from the viewpoint of the input clipart.
-As we observed, this step turns out pretty helpful for compensating the bad quality due to the geometric style difference.
+As we observed, this step turns out pretty helpful for compensating for the bad quality due to the geometric style difference.
 Please see \figname~\ref{fig:mask_result} for reconstructed shapes with and without this auxiliary foreground mask.